 I imagine what it’s like to be a member there.
 Is there a bag drop at the end of Magnolia Lane?
 I bet there’s a bartender with a joke for every occasion.
 I’m certain the pro shop floor squeaks and creaks with each step.
 The selection of locker-room grooming products is surely fit for royals.

 From the first hole “Tea Olive,” to the 18th “Holly,” each bursting bloom hole is shaped like the Gardens of Versailles.
 The back nine is a song we love and know by heart.
-The greatest stories ever told are written in the evening shade on Sunday.
+The greatest stories ever told are written in the evening shade on Sundays.
 Tiger’s theatrics were phenomenal, Mickelson’s too, Nicklaus in 86’ was brilliant, but for me Crenshaw in ’95 was the greatest.
 Front runners are blindsided by disaster because Augusta National is a slippery slope in the purist sense.
 And occasionally an unsung hero rises from obscurity to grab the gold medal and run.

 Some things are better left to the imagination.
 Oz should’ve stayed behind the curtain and I don’t want to see photos from Tuesday night’s Champions Dinner.
 Let the mind wander about 30 green jackets reminiscing over Cabernet and a champion-choice menu.
 Each knowing they have a lifetime invite to the most exclusive club dinner in the world.
 And while Immelman and Weir aren’t Nicklaus and Player – they’re invitations read the same.